Perfoys/Perfoys/README.md

 🟢 I’m currently learning JS, TS, React, and node.js

-🔵 I'm a software developer at Itransition
+🔵 I'm looking for a job offer

 🟣 How to reach me: just send me a mail - perfoys.officialelite@gmail.com